Vodkazy/Vodkazy/README.md

 ---
 #### Short Biography
-- 🌱 Currently I am a first year graduate student of Department of Computer Science and Technology in Nanjing University and a member of Websoft Research Group.
-I received my B.Sc. degree in College of Computer and Information in June 2019 from Hohai University.
-In the same year, I was admitted to study for a M.Sc. degree in Nanjing University without entrance examination.
+- 🌱 Currently I am a second year graduate student of Department of Computer Science and Technology in Nanjing University and a member of Websoft Research Group.
-- 🔭 I am working at Alibaba Group as a research intern currently.
+- 🔭 I am working at Alibaba Group as a research intern now.

 ---
 #### Research Interests